Table of Contents

 * Always start with small changes.
 You should start with small changes first that you can easily solve.

-But there is another thing, an un-optimized website can have difficulties to rank higher.
-And the competition can beat you.
+But there is another thing, an un-optimized website can have difficulties ranking higher and the competition can beat it easily.
 That’s why I’ve mentioned it here.

-I saw many times that optimizing a website properly can boost the rankings without much effort.
+I have seen many times that optimizing a website properly can boost the rankings without much effort.
 Some of our clients’ websites got a huge regular boost in rankings due to it.

 If your website pages have some serious issues then your website can be penalized.
 Here are some main reasons: